 This is a frontline position requiring reliability, professionalism, and a strong commitment to hospitality and cultural interpretation.

-The ideal candidate can work a flexible 20+ hours not to exceed 30 hours per week schedule Thursdays through Mondays.
-Availability to work weekends, holidays, and occasional evenings.
+The ideal candidate can work a flexible 20+ hours, not to exceed 30 hours per week, Thursdays through Mondays.
+Availability to work weekends, holidays, and occasional evenings is required.
 The museum is closed to the public on Tuesdays and Wednesdays.

 Primary Responsibilities